The Social Mobility of Siblings in Comparative Perspective (the SIBMOB project)

 Read the project description here.

-Education and Social Fluidity: A Reweighting Approach - Kristian Bernt Karlsson - Sociological Science, February 2022
+Education and Social Fluidity: A Reweighting Approach - Kristian Bernt Karlsson - Sociological Science, February 2022, open access

 Marginal Odds Ratios: What They Are, How to Compute Them, and Why Sociologists Might Want to Use Them - Kristian Bernt Karlson and Ben Jann - Sociological Science, April 2023

-Origins of Attainment: Do Brother Correlations in Occupational Status and Income Overlap? - Kristian Bernt Karlson and Jesper Fels Birkelund - conditionally accepted for publication in European Sociological Review, April 2023.
+Origins of Attainment: Do Brother Correlations in Occupational Status and Income Overlap? - Kristian Bernt Karlson and Jesper Fels Birkelund - European Sociological Review, May 2023, online first

 R package em: Generic EM Algorithm – Dongjie Wu - published on R Cran Server, January 2023.

-The project consists of Project PI Associate Professor Kristian Bernt Karlson, research postdocs Dongjie Wu and Jesper Fels Birkelund and research assistant Serena Chow.
+The project currently consists of Project PI Associate Professor Kristian Bernt Karlson and research postdocs Jesper Fels Birkelund and Jung In.
+Previous members of the team are Dongjie Wu (postdoc) and Serena Chow (research assistant).
+From 2024, Stephan Dochow-Sondershaus will join as postdoc.

 The project’s advisory board consists of Florencia Torche (Stanford University), Carina Mood (Stockholm University), Irena Kogan (Mannheim University), Herman van der Werfhorst (Amsterdam University), Richard Breen (Oxford University), and Jacque Hagenaars (Tilburg University).